hypothesis/h/docs/hacking/install.rst

 .. tip::

-   To connect to the PostgreSQL database with psql do:
+   You can use the PostgreSQL Docker image to open a psql shell to your Dockerized database without having to install psql on your host machine.
+   Do:

    .. code-block:: bash